leejuqiang/LGFW/Unity3D/data guild.md

 If you are using a namespace for your class, MyDataDB must be in the same namespace as MyData.

 ##### Spread Sheet
 In your spread sheet, the name of each sheet is the data class name.
 If you are using a namespace, the sheet's name should be "namespace"."class name".
+Only the first non-empty sheet is treated as your data class (MyData).
 The first non-empty row of a sheet is the header, the header is used to determine the name of each column.
 Once you have the header, you assign a name to each column, this name is use to match the names of fields in the data class.
 So your sheet may looks like this:

 | a      | b      | text       |
 | ------ | ------ | -------- |